 “How many more women may have been affected by these abuses?
 How many more children may have been fathered by these undercover officers?
 It is clear the police are not going to come clean.
 The only way there can be real justice is if the Inquiry releases the cover names and opens the files so that these women can come forward themselves.”
 Kate Wilson

-For four decades, top-secret political police units have been operating in Britain, spying on all forms of protest and political dissent.
+Since 1968, top-secret political police units have been operating in Britain, spying on all forms of protest and political dissent.
+Other women, going about their private business and having not connection with politics or crime, have also come into contact with undercover police officers (UCOs) who have deceived them into long term, intimate, sexual relationships – including fathering children.
 Thousands of people have had their lives infiltrated and their privacy and human rights violated.
 Now, the secret is out, and we should all have open and uncensored access to the information they held on us.
-But six years of shocking revelations and court battles show that that is never going to happen unless we join together to put up a fight.
+But the years of shocking revelations and court battles show that that is never going to happen unless we join together to put up a fight.

 Meanwhile, in London:

 “A team of undercover police officers had spent the evening drinking and chatting in a London apartment… They turned on the television to catch a news report from Germany.
 Tens of thousands of Germans were trawling through secret files compiled on them before the Berlin Wall came down.
 There was a wave of revulsion at the scale of surveillance perpetrated by the Stasi, the East German secret police… The TV report showed the distraught face of a woman in Berlin who had discovered that the man she had loved for years was a spy.
 There was silence in the lounge.
 Then one of the undercover police officers said what the others must have been thinking.
 ‘You do realise, this is going to happen to us one day,’ he said…” Rob Evans and Paul Lewis, Undercover: The true story of Britain’s Secret Police (2013)